 1 teaspoon cayenne pepper or chili pepper (use less for lower spiciness)

 1 teaspoon kosher salt

-In a medium-sized pot, add chicken breast and thighs and cover with 2 quarts of water.
+In a medium-sized pot, add chicken thighs and cover with 2 quarts of water.
 Bring water to a boil, then simmer until fully cooked about 20 to 25 minutes.
 Strain water and reserve.
-Remove cooked chicken from pot, allow to cool, then shred into small pieces.
+Remove cooked chicken from pot, allow to cool, then shred meat into small pieces.
+Save the skin and bones to make chicken stock.
 Cover and set aside.

 In a large pot, combine 1/2 cup unsalted butter and 1/2 cup flour.
 Cook over medium heat, frequently stirring with a whisk to make a dark brown roux, about 15 minutes.
 In the last 5 minutes make sure to continuously stir so the roux does not burn.

 Add onion, bell peppers, celery, and garlic.
 Sauté until vegetables are tender, about 8 to 10 minutes.
 Add okra, tomatoes, and sliced Andouille sausage.
 Cook for 10 minutes, stirring occasionally.
 Add bay leaf, thyme, basil, cayenne, pepper, and salt.

 Add 4 cups of the reserved chicken poaching water and mix well.
 You may add more water depending on how thick you want the gumbo.
 Simmer over medium-low heat, for approximately 30 minutes with pot loosely covered, stirring occasionally.
 Add cooked shredded chicken and simmer an additional 15 minutes.
 Serve over rice.